 I have been on T for a month and a half now, and I’ve never felt such relief.
 I’ve never felt– So okay.
 It is like I was a machine, churning away, but my gears were misaligned.
 And now every day, another tooth of the gear slots in place, where it’s meant to be.

 It is time to not be scared any more.
 To not let fear rule my choices.
-It’s time to not give a fuck any more (to push that fuck-you button) about imposing on people by asking them to see me for who I am– to respect that and acknowledge it.
+It’s time to not give a cork any more (to push that cork-you button) about imposing on people by asking them to see me for who I am– to respect that and acknowledge it.

 I’d like to re-introduce myself.
 I know it’s been 33 years of getting used to who you thought I was.
 (And in many ways, I will always be that person too.
 The best performances are mostly truth.)
 I’m not fundamentally changing– I’m just finally showing who I fully am.